View | Sachin Pilot re-stirs political cauldron in Rajasthan

 Rajasthan is scheduled to elect a new legislative assembly by this time next year and Sachin Pilot remains hopeful the Congress will eventually hand over the reins of the state government to him.

-Pilot and his band of followers strongly believe he is the rightful claimant for the position as the state Congress chief he steered the party to wrest power from the Bharatiya Janata Party in the last assembly polls.
-The grudge is that senior leadership closed ranks to rally behind veteran leader Ashok Gehlot and installed him as the Chief Minister, when it was the young leader who toiled through heat and dust energised the party after the 2013 rout.
+Pilot and his band of followers strongly believe he is the rightful claimant for the position as the State Congress Chief he steered the party to wrest power from the Bharatiya Janata Party in the last assembly polls.
+The grudge is that senior leadership closed ranks to rally behind veteran leader Ashok Gehlot and installed him as the Chief Minister, when it was the young leader whose toile through heat and dust energised the party after the 2013 rout.

 The grouse lingers and after a major aborted attempt by Pilot last year to force a change, there was a strong indication the party was ready for the change of guard.
 The impression gained ground as Gehlot was tipped to be the official candidate in the party presidential election and relinquish the post of Chief Minister.